Hostage deal announcement between Israel and Hamas could come as soon as Tuesday – KION546

 Israel’s war cabinet will meet Tuesday at 6 p.m. local time (11 a.m.
 ET), followed by the security cabinet at 12 p.m. and the government an hour later, “in light of the developments on the issue of freeing the hostages,” Prime Minister Benjamin Netanyahu’s office announced Tuesday.

+“We are making progress.
+I don’t think it’s worth saying more, even at this moment, but I hope there will be good news soon,” Netanyahu said as he met with reservists on Tuesday.

-An agreement would prompt the first sustained ceasefire and major de-escalatory step from Israel since the war began.
+An agreement would prompt the first sustained pause in fighting and major de-escalatory step from Israel since the war began.

 The hostages to be released are of various nationalities, according to the person familiar, who said the Americans are hoping one of them will be 3-year-old toddler Abigail Edan – the youngest American hostage – whose parents were killed by Hamas.
 It was not immediately clear how many more – if any – American citizens would be among the 50 hostages that Hamas would initially release under the deal.